staythirsty90/CopyCat/README.md

 # CopyCat
-A clone of Flappy Bird created with Unity

-## Made with Unity, Photoshop, and Google Firebase*
+A clone of Flappy Bird created with Unity, Photoshop, and Google Firebase*

 ## Optimizations